VCU-CS-Capstone/MULT-25-607-ML-for-RF-Sprectrum-sensing/src/frontend/README.md

-# MLRF Frontend
+# MLRF: Machine Learning for Radio Frequency Signal Classification

-This is the **frontend** for the MLRF (Machine Learning Radio Frequency) project, built with [Create React App](https://create-react-app.dev/).
+The **MLRF Frontend** is a React-based web application for real-time visualization and control of RF signal classification, as part of the [MLRF](../README.md) (Machine Learning Radio Frequency) project.
-It provides a responsive, real-time spectrogram visualization and control interface for RF signal detection, including WiFi and Bluetooth, via a WebSocket backend.
+It provides a responsive, real-time spectrogram and detection overlay for WiFi and Bluetooth signals, connecting to the MLRF backend via WebSocket.

 ---

 ## Features

-- **Real-time Spectrogram**: Visualizes incoming PSD (Power Spectral Density) data as a color spectrogram.
+- **Real-time Spectrogram:** Visualizes incoming PSD (Power Spectral Density) data as a color spectrogram.
-- **Detection Overlay**: Highlights detected WiFi (GREEN) and Bluetooth regions (RED)
+- **Detection Overlay:** Highlights detected WiFi (green) and Bluetooth (red) regions.
-- **Controls**: Adjust signal range, pixel size, and connection state.
+- **Interactive Controls:** Adjust signal range, pixel size, and connection state.
-- **WebSocket Integration**: Connects to a backend server for live data.
+- **WebSocket Integration:** Connects to a backend server for live data streaming.
-- **Error Handling**: User-friendly error messages and connection status.
+- **Error Handling:** User-friendly error messages and connection status indicators.
-- **Fullscreen Mode**: Canvas and controls adapt for immersive analysis.
+- **Fullscreen Mode:** Immersive analysis with adaptive controls.

 ---